UniversalRobots/Universal_Robots_ROS_Documentation/_sources/doc/build_status.rst.txt

   might turn red temporarily while the binary-testing pipelines are green.
 This means that no further action is required from the maintainers, this will sort itself out with the next sync.

-- Semi-binary builds - against released core ROS packages (main and testing), but the immediate dependencies are pulled from source.
+- Semi-binary builds - against released core ROS packages, but the immediate dependencies are pulled from source.
 Shows that local build with dependencies is possible and if this fails we can expect that after the next package sync we will not be able to build.
 For example, if upstream changes would make the current branch fail and those changes have **not**